marmontm/iOS-Cordova-Camera-using/README.md

 ## How to use ?
 1. Install Cordova on your computer (only if you don't have already installed it)
 2. Open Xcode project workspace located in `/cordova-project/platforms/ios/`
-3. The source code from the displayed HTML page is located in the `w ww` folder inside the iOS project.
+3. The source code from the displayed HTML page is located in the `www` folder inside the iOS project.
 Home is `index.html`

 > **Note:** iOS Development with Xcode is available on macOS only.